 A common view is that the Summit has "exploded" a tremendous diversity of issues, ideas, perspectives, ambitions and networks.
-However, these have not yet coalesced into sufficiently clear frameworks of agreed priorities and directions at either national or global levels.
-Some Summit participants felt that this opening up of multiple and at times conflicting or incompatible perspectives is an essential and critical part of bringing about systems change and cannot be rushed.
+However, these have not yet coalesced into sufficently clear frameworks of agreed priorities and directions at either national or global levels.
+Some Summit participants felt that this opening up of multiple and at times conflicting or incompatible perspectives is an essential and critical part of bringing about systems change and cannot be rushed

 Others felt that the lack of clear international agreements and commitments for change was a lost opportunity potentially undermining the significance of the Summit and its future impact.
 Some donors thought that a United Nations-led summit should have concluded with Member State commitments and accountability mechanisms in place.
-Some frustration was voiced about the Summit process being insufficiently clear to Member States and other actors, and sidelining or undermining the CFS, an existing key multilateral institution dealing with food systems, contributing to the difficulty of arriving at more defined and shared outcomes and commitments.
-Concern was also expressed about an insufficient link between the Summit and the COP26 Climate Conference, with reflections on the important opportunity for a much more direct focus on food systems and climate change at COP27.
+Some frustration was voiced about the Summit process being insufficiently clear to Member States and other actors, and sidelining or undermining the CFS, an existing key multilateral institution dealing with food systems, contributing to the difficulty of "FOOD SYSTEMS" IS AN OPEN arriving at more defined and shared outcomes and TERM commitments.
+Concern was also expressed about an There is no absolute definition of insufficient link between the Summit and the COP26 Climate Conference, with reflections on the important opportunity for a much more direct focus on food systems comes to the Summit with a and climate change at COP27.

-The value of the broad-based stakeholder engagement and the extensive dialogue process of the Summit should not be underestimated, despite the expressed concerns and limitations.
+The value of the broad-based stakeholder engagement and the extensive dialogue process of the Summit should FSS organizer not be underestimated, despite the expressed concerns and limitations.
 Food systems transformation cannot be driven in a top-down way and will require understanding and buy-in across interest groups and sectors.
 In this sense, the Summit has been an ambitious attempt, albeit not fully satisfactory, of the sort of state and non-state actor engagement that will be needed to make progress.
-The FSS has also given significant legitimacy to thinking and acting from a systems perspective, which should not be undervalued given how siloed, sector-based and discipline-oriented much of society's problem-solving and policymaking remains.
+The FSS has also given significant legitimacy to thinking and acting from a systems perspective, which should not be undervalued given how siloed, sectorbased and discipline-oriented much of society's problem-solving and policymaking remains.